 The Beach Oludeniz, which has won the World's Best Ocean Award, is one of the most popular spots for sea tourism in the Turkey.
 Since the sea is not waveless and deep, it accommodates people of all ages.

-The fact that Ölüdeniz beach is covered with fine sand makes it the preferred spot for the trio of sea, sand and sun, as there are many shops for individual needs and some are easily accessible.
+The fact that the Beach of Ölüdeniz is covered with fine sand, making it the preferred spot for the trio of sea, sand and sun, as there are many shops for individual needs and some are easily accessible.
 It is recommended that friends who like swimming add Oludeniz to the list of tourist attractions.

 3. Lycian Way

-The historic Lycian Way, known as Turkey's longest hiking trail, also passes through the natural beauty of the Oludeniz region.
+The historical Lycian Way, known as the longest hiking trail in the world Turkey, also passes through the natural beauty of the Oludeniz region.
 The Lycian Way passes through and connects 19 different ancient Lycian cities History and natural beauty.